SeanDS/zero/docs/developers/index.rst

    up-to-date.
 #.
 Create a new release branch from ``develop``, where ``x.x.x`` is the intended new version number:
    ``git checkout -b release/x.x.x develop``.
 #.
-Update default user component library ``distributed_with`` key to match the new intended version
+Update default user config and component library ``distributed_with`` keys to match the new
-   number.
+   intended version number.
 #.
 Commit changes and checkout ``develop``.
 #.
 Checkout ``develop`` branch then merge release without fast-forwarding:
    ``git merge --no-ff release/x.x.x``.